johnidm/python-websocket-challenge/README.md

 #### Known issues

 > In Heroku we are having this problem https://github.com/johnidm/python-websocket-challenge/issues/2.
-To solve this problem you need to refresh the client connections
+To solve this problem you need to refresh the client connections.
+Our team is trying to solve this problem :-(

 #### Setup project
 ```